 Being Responsive to Employee Needs

-For many organizations delivering essential services, it was critical to develop responsive, practical, and smart policies to ensure employees were physically and psychologically safe in the workplace.
-But it was challenging as employee and customer reactions were mostly unpredictable, and new information about how COVID-19 worked continued to evolve and change.
+For many organizations delivering essential services, it was critical to develop responsive, practical, and smart policies to ensure employees were physically and psychologically safe in the workplace, during and after the pandemic.
+But it was challenging as employee and customer reactions were mostly unpredictable, and information about new variants continued to evolve and change.

 Balancing Employee Wellbeing and Customer Experience

 Before COVID-19, smart business practices revolved around how to create exceptional customer experiences.
-Almost overnight, priorities shifted to try and balance the needs of employees and customers which can be hard for leaders to do.
+But with COVID-19, priorities constantly shifted to try and balance the needs of employees and customers which can be hard for leaders to do.
 Without exceptional customer services and practices, customers may leave but it may cost you your best employees in the long run.
-Smart businesses would work to revise their workforce policies to support employee wellbeing, but it would take leadership to help drive up adoption, again difficult when everyone’s working from home.
+Smart businesses try and revise their workforce policies to support employee wellbeing, but it would take leadership to help drive up adoption, again difficult when many people are working from home.

 “During the beginning of the lockdown, many of our customers needed us to digitize a lot of their processes, but it opened up a whole new can of worms.
 It wasn’t about, “Do we have work?”.
 It was like, “How do we manage every day so we’re not putting in 24 hours a day because we are sacrificing ourselves for our customers.” – Manu Varma, VP of People and Culture, Traction on Demand